 For the Full Announcement including Historical Pictures, please visit:

 About Strategic Elements Ltd

-Strategic Elements shares are listed on the Australian Stock Exchange under the code "SOR".
+Strategic Elements (ASX:SOR) shares are listed on the Australian Stock Exchange under the code "SOR".
 The Company is registered under the Pooled Development Program run by the Australian Federal Government to encourage investment into SME's.
 To assist Pooled Development Fund's to invest and raise capital, the Federal Government enables most shareholders in a Pooled Development Fund to make capital gains and receive dividends tax-free.
 The Company has approval to provide funding for projects across the material supply chain for technology products in general.
 This includes all stages of development from exploration for minerals to processing, mining, and research to eventual technology product development.
 Our main initial investment is focused on the mineral exploration stage.
 The Company is listed in the diversified financial sector on the ASX.

 Strategic Elements Ltd